The Philippines has a new DOJ Secretary.

 Menardo Guevarra has a bachelor of arts degree major in Political Science at the Ateneo de Manila University.
 He obtained this degree in 1974.

-He finished his law degree at the Ateneo de Manila University and landed 2nd place in the 1985 Philippine bar examination of the Philippines
+He finished his law degree at the Ateneo de Manila University and landed a 2nd place in the 1985 Philippine bar examination of the Philippines

 DOJ is the Philippine government’s prosecution arm and administers the government’s criminal justice system by investigating crimes, prosecuting offenders and overseeing the correctional system.